 The Green Man: Myth, Memory and the Roots of Renewal explores the tangled origins of the Green Man, tracing his journey from ancient vegetation deities to Victorian reinvention and twenty‑first‑century revival.

-Professional historian Dr Richard Marks offers research, education, consultancy, talks and publications on Britain’s industrial, railway, aviation and military history
+Professional historian Dr Richard Marks offers research, education, consultancy, talks and publications on Britain’s industrial, railway history, aviation history and military history.

 He is a regular speaker at family history societies, local history groups and groups such as WI, U3A, Probus, Rotary, Tangent and heritage organisations.